NvChad/NvChad/README.md

 - gitsigns.nvim , to show git signs of a repo on the signcolumn to indicate diffs/changes etc  (needs plenary.nvim)

-- nvim-bufferline.lua , as a top bufferline like thing which lets me switch tabs , close them.
+- nvim-bufferline.lua , as a top bufferline like thing which lets me handle tabs like switching , closing tabs.
  <img src = "https://raw.githubusercontent.com/siduck76/personal-backup/master/rice%20flex/bufferline.png">

 - nvim-web-devicons , lua fork of vim devicons which lets me change icons of filetypes